Temyd/OUI-Bootcamp-CAPSTONE-PROJECT/README.md

   ● Department

-Legal, Accounting, Support, Research and developemtent and Product Management are the top 5 departments with the most gender gaps each with a gap difference of 15,9,8,7,6 difference respectively.
+Considering Male and Female Gender, Legal, Accounting, Support, Research and developemtent and Product Management are the top 5 departments with the most gender gaps each with a gap difference of 15,9,8,7,6 difference respectively.

 In Marketing, Engineering and Training it's fairly distributed with gap of 2,2, 1 respectively